 Don't bother leaving early in the morning before daybreak on your Camino de Santiago.
 Because the Spaniards are a late-night culture, it seems to me that they chose intentionally a western-most time zone so it stays dark as long as possible in the morning!
 I never verified this assumption with any facts, for sure, so don't quote me on it!

-I did my Camino in mid-September and it did not get light until about eight o'clock in the morning.
+I have done several Caminos in mid-September, where it does not get light until about eight o'clock in the morning.
 This is very late for me, who after years of reporting to 7 a.m. shift as a nurse, has been conditioned to be an early morning person.

 I found out that even with a head lamp, it was too nerve-wracking for me to try to find the waymarks.
 Maybe this was just me, but I have always been the leader in the planning department and I did NOT want to lead my companions in walking extra, unnecessary kilometers because we missed a waymark in the dark.
 It is easy enough to miss them in the daylight!
 This is how my Camino trip planning was done.